Sue's Photo Gallery

 Sue's Kitchen in early 2015

-Unfortunately she couldn't afford a maid to clean and dust them for her...
+Unfortunately, she couldn't afford a maid to clean and dust them...

 Sue's kitchen in late 2015